pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 This case corresponds well to the w_bm_iri - l_ct pair from the example above.

 To conclude on the examples of w_bm_iri - l_ct: this pair of character classes could be found in the wild.
-However, it should be treated with extra care during the further parsing procedure, since identification will be context dependent.
+However, it should be treated with an extra care during the further parsing procedure, since identification will be context dependent.